Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Challenges, Notation and Assumptions

 \subsubsection{\it Missing not at random}

+Birth defect presents itself before SAB but often can only be observed at the end of pregnancy.
 As shown in Table \ref{table:datasummaryoutcome}, the major birth defect outcome is missing for most SAB cases.
-Meanwhile it is well-established that in the general population SAB cases are at higher risk of having major birth defects than pregnancies that end in live births \citep{warkany1978terathansaia}.
-This results in missing not at random \citep[MNAR]{little2019statistical}.
-Fortunately, the terathanasia theory informs us how to model such a missing data mechanism, i.e.~using the so-called `selection model', which models the marginal distribution of the complete data and the conditional distribution of missingness given the complete data.
-Here the complete data corresponds to assuming that all major birth defect outcomes are observed, and the missing data mechanism can be modeled as the conditional distribution of SAB/stillbirth given the major birth defect outcomes.
+Meanwhile it is well-established that in the general population, SAB cases are at higher risk of experiencing major birth defects than pregnancies that end in live births \citep{warkany1978terathansaia}.
+This results in missing not at random \citep[MNAR]{little2019statistical} if simply conditioning on the baseline covariates.
+Fortunately, the terathanasia theory and the temporal order of variables in Figure \ref{fig:dag} inform us how to model such a missing data mechanism.
+That is, to use the so-called `selection model', which models the marginal distribution of the complete data and the conditional distribution of missingness given the complete data.
+Here the complete data refer to the data with no missing major birth defect outcomes, and the missing data mechanism can be modeled using the conditional distribution of SAB given the complete major birth defect outcomes.